Lucas-Fonte/faster/README.md

 ## Installation

+**(OBS: I am on the process of getting this onto the chrome web store, I will update this as soon as it is available for download)**

 - ### Step 1

   Copy the project to your local machine or if you are a git user clone the repository, you can use the button on the right corner.